 The first is that it takes as a graft just like any other graft (like skin grafts or bone grafts) would.
 This is the most likely scenario to explain the effects that we see clinically.

 The second alternative reason may be that when the fat is injected, stem cells are also injected with the fat and these can cause fat and blood vessels to grow.
 Despite the impression that fat is a simple organ of the body, multiple studies have shown that it has a vastly rich supply of stem cells – far more than even bone marrow.
 This can at least increase the amount of fat that will survive and may even cause more to grow.
-Most of the time small amounts of fat (less then 50 mls) are injected depending on the clinical indication however in buttock (Brazilian Buttlift) and breast augmentation many hundreds of mls may be used at at a time.
+Most of the time small amounts of fat (less then 50 mls) are injected depending on the clinical indication however in buttock and breast augmentation many hundreds of mls may be used at at a time.